FinPress/finpress-develop/tests/visual-regression/README.md

-# Visual Regression Tests in WordPress Core
+# Visual Regression Tests in FinPress Core

 These tests make use of Playwright, with a setup very similar to that of the e2e tests.